 Sclables Core Engine architecture has been redesigned to collect features in modules.
 Every module is stacked on top of the modules it depends on, just like layers of an onion.
 From the domain modelling point of view, the Sclable Core Engine modules belong to the domain «Sclable» and can be read and understood just like any business domain modelled with Sclable, thus being a good example of how to structure a domain.

 Sclable Core Entities.
 This Graph shows the dependencies of the entities of the Sclable core domain grouped by modules.
-An interactive version can be found here.
 Image: Sclable

 System, Event and Builder